A step by step guide to successfully starting an online store on Shopify,

 Advertising on social media is one of the easiest and quickest ways to get your first customer because you can immediately get your product in front of eyeballs interested in your industry.

-However, it does cost money (you can start with a few dollars a day), it takes a lot of testing to be done properly and you need to know who your audience is; if you target the wrong people, they won’t be interested in what you’re selling, don't click on your ads, and will just waste your money.
+However, it does cost money (you can start with a few dollars a day), it takes a lot of testing to be done properly and you need to know who your audience is.
+If you target the wrong people, they won’t be interested in what you’re selling, won't click on your ads, and will just waste your money.

 Success in social media advertising relies on targeting the right people to see your ads.